chris-hammond-ross/pi-podcast/README.md

 curl -fsSL https://raw.githubusercontent.com/chris-hammond-ross/pi-podcast/main/uninstall.sh | sudo bash
 ```

 Use `--interactive` to be prompted for confirmation before removal.
 Use `--keep-data` to remove the service but retain the installation directory.
+Use `--keep-bluetooth` to remove the service but retain the paired bluetooth devices.

 ### Manual Installation